 Table 1 below shows the same von Mises stress results for each scenario, but with the addition of exaggerated deformation.
 Since the maximum deformation in any scenario was always less than 1 mm, the change in shape has to be scaled up.
 In this case, the deformation in each image is scaled up 150x.
 The same type of change is visible in both temperatures: at high temperature, the sides of the aluminum frame are expanding, which pushes the corners away; at low temperatures, the sides are contracting, which pulls the corners in faster.

 However, it’s clearly visible that the aluminum experiences more deformation in the windows with a gasket.
+Aluminum has a high CTE and deforms significantly with temperature change.
+One can accommodate this in the window mounting.
 Since the glass is not holding the aluminum in place, it is free to expand as it needs.
 This is an important consideration for an engineer who was designing such a window: the inner part of the frame should practically be considered as empty space for the purposes of stress and deformation, since the glass does not provide much support.

 Table 1: von Mises stress, overlaid on model with exaggerated deformation (150x actual deformation)

 This model simply illustrates the effectiveness of adding a rubber gasket to a metal-framed window, in order to prevent undue stresses from thermal expansion.
 In both high and low temperatures, the gasket reduced the internal stress on glass pane below its ultimate strength, preventing it from fracturing.
 Similar care must be taken on nearly every civil or mechanical engineering project that might experience temperature differences over its lifetime.
 The correct modeling of thermal expansion and contraction could let a semiconductor engineer avoid expensive cracks on their wafers, could help a mechanical engineer design a more efficient internal combustion engine, or could allow a structural engineer to design a freeway overpass or bridge.